Jmevorach/openemr-on-eks/docs/TROUBLESHOOTING.md

-# OpenEMR EKS Auto Mode Troubleshooting Guide
+# OpenEMR on EKS Troubleshooting Guide

 This comprehensive guide helps diagnose and resolve issues with OpenEMR on EKS Auto Mode, with specific focus on healthcare compliance and Auto Mode-specific challenges.